Rustam200391/https---github.com-Rustam200391-js__tasks/README.md

 # js__tasks

-This is repozitorium we solve problems in various ways
+<i>This is repozitorium we solve problems in various ways.